 By Dr. Tamara Zach MD — May 05, 2026

-When a child complains of blurry vision, sees flashing lights, or describes objects that look distorted, it's natural for parents to think first of an eye exam.
-While an ophthalmologist or optometrist is often the right first call, many visual disturbances in children have a neurological origin — meaning the eyes themselves may be perfectly healthy, but the brain or nervous system is sending faulty signals.
-Understanding the difference is essential to getting your child the right care, and it's one of the areas where working with a pediatric neurologist can make a meaningful difference.
+When a child complains of blurry vision, sees flashing lights, or describes objects that look distorted, most parents book an eye exam first.
+That's often the right call.
+But plenty of visual problems in children start in the brain, not the eyes.
+The eyes can be perfectly healthy while the nervous system sends faulty signals.
+Telling the two apart is what gets your child the right treatment, and it's one of the things a pediatric neurologist is trained to sort out.

-Vision is far more than a function of the eyes alone.
-After light enters the eye and stimulates the retina, visual information travels along the optic nerves, through the optic chiasm, and into the occipital lobe at the back of the brain, where it is processed and interpreted.
-Any disruption along this complex pathway — from the optic nerve to the visual cortex — can produce symptoms that look, to a child or parent, like a straightforward vision problem.
+Vision isn't only a job for the eyes.
+Light hits the retina, then visual information runs along the optic nerves, through the optic chiasm, and into the occipital lobe at the back of the brain, where it gets processed.
+A problem anywhere along that route, from the optic nerve to the visual cortex, can look exactly like an ordinary vision problem to a child or parent.

-At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD regularly evaluates children who have already visited an eye specialist without a clear explanation for their symptoms.
-A thorough neurological evaluation often uncovers the underlying cause and guides a targeted treatment plan.
+At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD regularly sees children who've already been to an eye specialist without getting a clear answer.
+A neurological evaluation often finds the cause and points to a treatment that actually works.

 Migraine with Aura

-One of the most frequent neurological explanations for visual symptoms in children is migraine.
-Migraine with aura can produce a striking array of visual effects — shimmering arcs of light, zigzag patterns, blind spots (scotomas), or even temporary loss of vision in part of the visual field.
-These episodes typically last 20 to 60 minutes and may or may not be followed by head pain.
-In younger children, the headache phase is sometimes absent entirely, making the visual symptoms the most prominent complaint.
+Migraine is one of the most common reasons a child reports strange vision.
+Migraine with aura can produce shimmering arcs of light, zigzag patterns, blind spots (scotomas), or temporary loss of vision in part of the visual field.
+Episodes usually last 20 to 60 minutes and may or may not bring a headache afterward.
+In younger children the headache often never comes at all, so the visual symptoms become the whole complaint.

-Phoenix's intense heat and sun exposure can be migraine triggers for children, particularly during the summer months when outdoor activity increases and dehydration is common.
-Identifying and managing these environmental triggers is an important part of treatment.
+Phoenix heat and sun trigger migraines in kids, especially over the summer when they're outside more and dehydration is easy to miss.
+Spotting and managing those triggers is part of treatment.
 Learn more about how we approach pediatric headaches and migraines at our practice.

 Seizures and Epilepsy

-Certain types of seizures can produce vivid visual experiences.
-Occipital lobe epilepsy, for example, is a well-recognized epilepsy syndrome in children that specifically involves the brain's visual processing center.
-Children with this condition may report seeing colorful, circular shapes or flashing lights at the start of a seizure.
-Some children may also experience eye deviation, blinking, or temporary blindness during or after a seizure event.
+Some seizures produce vivid visual experiences.
+Occipital lobe epilepsy is a recognized childhood epilepsy syndrome that involves the brain's visual processing center directly.
+Children with it may see colorful circular shapes or flashing lights as a seizure begins.
+Some also have eye deviation, blinking, or temporary blindness during or after the event.

-Because these visual symptoms can be brief and unusual, they are sometimes misattributed to anxiety, attention-seeking, or a simple vision problem.
-A careful neurological history and diagnostic testing — including a pediatric EEG — can confirm whether seizure activity is involved.
-If your child's visual episodes are sudden, repetitive, or accompanied by unusual movements or altered awareness, an evaluation for pediatric epilepsy is an important step.
+Because these symptoms are brief and odd, they get blamed on anxiety, attention-seeking, or a vision problem.
+A careful history and diagnostic testing, including a pediatric EEG, can confirm whether seizure activity is involved.
+If your child's visual episodes are sudden, repetitive, or come with unusual movements or altered awareness, an evaluation for pediatric epilepsy is worth doing.

 Increased Intracranial Pressure

-A condition called idiopathic intracranial hypertension (IIH), sometimes referred to as pseudotumor cerebri, causes elevated pressure within the skull without a tumor or structural cause.
-Children with IIH may experience blurred vision, double vision, brief visual blackouts, and headaches that worsen with bending or lying down.
-Swelling of the optic nerve (papilledema) is a hallmark finding on eye examination.
-If left untreated, IIH can cause permanent vision loss, making prompt evaluation critical.
+Idiopathic intracranial hypertension (IIH), also called pseudotumor cerebri, raises pressure inside the skull without a tumor or structural cause.
+Children with IIH may have blurred vision, double vision, brief visual blackouts, and headaches that get worse when they bend over or lie down.
+Swelling of the optic nerve (papilledema) shows up on an eye exam.
+Left untreated, IIH can cause permanent vision loss, so it needs prompt evaluation.

 Concussion and Post-Concussive Vision Problems

-Traumatic brain injury — including concussion — frequently disrupts visual processing.
-Children recovering from a concussion may struggle with blurry vision, difficulty tracking moving objects, sensitivity to light, or problems reading.
-These symptoms can persist for weeks or months and interfere significantly with school performance.
-Comprehensive neurological follow-up is an important part of recovery.
-If your child has experienced a head injury, our team provides specialized pediatric concussion care tailored to their recovery needs.
+Concussion and other head injuries often disrupt visual processing.
+A child recovering from a concussion may have blurry vision, trouble tracking moving objects, sensitivity to light, or difficulty reading.
+These problems can last weeks or months and wreck school performance.
+Neurological follow-up is part of recovery.
+If your child has had a head injury, our team provides pediatric concussion care built around their recovery.

 Optic Neuritis and Demyelinating Conditions

-Inflammation of the optic nerve — optic neuritis — can cause pain with eye movement and sudden vision loss or color desaturation.
-In some children, optic neuritis is the first sign of a demyelinating condition such as multiple sclerosis or myelin oligodendrocyte glycoprotein antibody-associated disease (MOGAD).
-These conditions require neurological workup, including MRI imaging and laboratory testing, and are managed in collaboration with pediatric ophthalmology.
+Optic neuritis, inflammation of the optic nerve, causes pain with eye movement and sudden vision loss or washed-out color.
+In some children it's the first sign of a demyelinating condition like multiple sclerosis or myelin oligodendrocyte glycoprotein antibody-associated disease (MOGAD).
+These need a neurological workup, including MRI and lab testing, and we manage them alongside pediatric ophthalmology.

-When you bring your child to Rose Medical Pavilion for visual disturbances, Dr. Zach will take a detailed history — including the timing, frequency, duration, and description of symptoms, as well as any associated headaches, changes in behavior, or family history.
-The neurological examination includes assessment of visual fields, eye movements, and pupillary responses, alongside a full neurological evaluation.
+When you bring your child in for visual disturbances, Dr. Zach takes a detailed history: the timing, frequency, duration, and description of symptoms, plus any headaches, behavior changes, or family history.
+The exam checks visual fields, eye movements, and pupillary responses, along with a full neurological evaluation.

-Depending on initial findings, additional testing may include:
+Depending on what she finds, testing may include:

-Families in the Phoenix area have access to important support systems.
-Children under age three who are identified with a neurological condition affecting development may qualify for services through Arizona Early Intervention Program (AzEIP).
+Families around Phoenix have real support to draw on.
+Children under age three diagnosed with a neurological condition affecting development may qualify for services through Arizona Early Intervention Program (AzEIP).
 School-age children may be eligible for accommodations through their district's special education team.
-For families navigating insurance, AHCCCS (Arizona's Medicaid program) covers pediatric neurology visits and many diagnostic studies, and Dr. Zach's team can help coordinate care and documentation to support coverage.
+For insurance, AHCCCS (Arizona's Medicaid program) covers pediatric neurology visits and many diagnostic studies, and Dr. Zach's team can help coordinate care and documentation to back up coverage.

-Trust your instincts as a parent.
-If your child is describing visual experiences that seem unusual — especially if they are recurring, accompanied by headache, or followed by confusion or unusual behavior — a neurological evaluation is worth pursuing even after a normal eye exam.
-Early diagnosis leads to better outcomes, and most of the conditions described above are very treatable when caught promptly.
+Trust your instincts.
+If your child describes visual experiences that seem off, especially if they keep happening, come with a headache, or are followed by confusion or odd behavior, get a neurological evaluation even after a normal eye exam.
+Catching these conditions early leads to better outcomes, and most of the ones described here respond well to treatment when found in time.

-If you are searching for help with visual disturbances in children in Phoenix or looking for a child vision problems neurologist in Arizona, Dr. Tamara Zach MD and the team at Rose Medical Pavilion are here to help.
-We specialize in exactly these kinds of complex, multifaceted presentations and work closely with families to find answers.
+If you're looking for help with visual disturbances in children in Phoenix or a child vision problems neurologist in Arizona, Dr. Tamara Zach MD and the team at Rose Medical Pavilion can help.
+These complex presentations are exactly what we work on, alongside families looking for answers.

 Ready to get answers for your child?
 Schedule a consultation at Rose Medical Pavilion in Phoenix today.
-Dr. Zach and her team are dedicated to providing expert, compassionate neurological care for children throughout the Valley and across Arizona.
+Dr. Zach and her team provide neurological care for children throughout the Valley and across Arizona.

 Schedule an Appointment